eth-cscs/abcpy-models/TransportDynamics/PedestrianWalkingCorner/ReadMe.md

 - abcpy0.5.1

 ## Setup
-You can run an example ABC inference scheme on this model model by 'python3 Inference.py'
+You can run an example ABC inference scheme on this model by running 'python3 Inference.py'